 In the case of conflict or ambiguity between:

-any provision contained in the body of these Terms and any provision contained in the Annexes, the provision in the body of these Terms will prevail;
+- any provision contained in the body of this Agreement and any provision contained in the Annexes, the provision in the body of this Agreement will prevail;

-any of the provisions of these Terms and the provisions of the Master Agreement, the provisions of these Terms will prevail; and
+- any of the provisions of this Agreement and the provisions of any Master Agreement, the provisions of this Agreement will prevail; and

-any of the provisions of these Terms and any executed Standard Contractual Clauses, the provisions of the executed Standard Contractual Clauses will prevail.
+- any of the provisions of this Agreement and any executed Standard Contractual Clauses, the provisions of the executed Standard Contractual Clauses will prevail.

 The Customer and Sound Concepts acknowledge that for the purpose of the Data Protection Legislation, the Customer is the controller and Sound Concepts is the processor.